johnnyreilly/poor-clares-arundel-koa/README.md

 ﻿# Poor Clares Arundel [![Build Status](https://travis-ci.org/johnnyreilly/poor-clares-arundel-koa.svg?branch=master)](https://travis-ci.org/johnnyreilly/poor-clares-arundel-koa)

-The Poor Clares of Arundel's website - the source of: http://www.poorclaresarundel.org/
+The Poor Clares of Arundel's website - the source of: https://www.poorclaresarundel.org/

 To my knowledge this is the first Convent with Continuous Deployment.

-Built on Angular 1.x and Koa.
+Built with React and Koa.

 ## Developing